top of page

 Simplified the flow -

-Redesigned the flow and removing unnecessary fields.
+Redesigned the flow and removed unnecessary fields.

 02